ahdinosaur/nest/README.md

 # nest

-nested data structures with two-way binding to filesystem storage.
+nested data structures using the filesystem as your database.

+_work in progress_

+## api sketch

 ```
 nest::Database(config)